dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

  &#39;duration&#39;: 0}
 </code></pre>

-<p>These hashes by itself are not very useful to us, but we can use them in the next step to fetch the bundle(s) associated with them for more details.</p>
+<p>These hashes by itself are not very useful to us, but they can be used in the next step to fetch the bundle(s) associated with them for more details.</p>

 <h2>Checking if transactions are confirmed</h2>